 How much RAM do I need Mac?
-Well, I have one.
+Well, I have one MacBook Pro.
 I use it to do a lot of things--watch movies, create documents, edit videos and images, and even surf the web.
 I multitask all the time and have more than one screen on me when using my MacBook Pro.
 But the thing is it seems like my Mac is slowing down.

 ~MacBook Pro User